When it comes to conquering the MCAT, it’s best to know your enemy. We dispel some of the most popular misconceptions surrounding the MCAT 2015 test.

-According to the AAMC, you only need an introductory level of knowledge of physics, general chemistry, biology, and organic chemistry for the MCAT.
+According to the AAMC, you only need an introductory level of knowledge of physics, biology, organic and inorganic chemistry, biochemistry, psychology and sociology for the MCAT.
 Some passages may describe upper-division topics, but correctly answering the questions will not require upper–division knowledge.

-While it's true that most very competitive medical schools look for a combined score of 30 on the MCAT, your score alone will not predict your acceptance or rejection from a competitive medical school.
+Total scores for MCAT 2015 are centered at 500, with ranges from 472 to 528.
+Your score alone will not predict your acceptance or rejection from a competitive medical school.
 There is a wide range in scores that medical schools deem to be acceptable, and they will also look at your other application elements before making a final determination.
 If your MCAT scores are lower, you'll most likely need a higher GPA and a more substantial clinical/research record to compensate.
 You can find MCAT scores, GPA breakdowns, and acceptance rates for many schools in our Best Medical Schools book or in our med school profiles.